krzz1234/FTP_Server/README.md

 # FTP_Server

-Please read README.DOCX for instructions
+Please read README.DOCX and A1_2022_v2.doc for instructions & information.